Punjab – Culture and Tradition

-The culture of Punjab is very diverse it encompass the cuisines, tradition, values, science and history of the Punjabi people.
-Its culture is supposed to be one of the oldest and richest cultures of the world.
+The culture of Punjab is very diverse it encompasses the cuisines, traditions, values, science, and history of the Punjabi people.
+Its culture is supposed to be one of the oldest and richest cultures in the world.

 Punjab means the land of five rivers as the word Punjab is made up of two words ‘Panj’+ ‘Aab’ where ‘Panj’ means five in Punjabi and ‘Aab’ mean rivers in Punjabi.
 Indus River (the largest river in this five river system), and the five other rivers to the south that eventually all join it or merge into it later downstream in the Punjab valley.

-The foreign invaders mainly targeted the most productive central region of the Punjab known as the Majha region, which is the bedrock of punjabi culture and traditions.
+The foreign invaders mainly targeted the most productive central region of Punjab known as the Majha region, which is the bedrock of Punjabi culture and traditions.

 The people of Punjab ethnically belong to a pluralistic pattern of life but they have a common identity.
 They have one common faith, Islam, and they proudly share its glorious traditions in their thought and conduct.

 The traditional dress for Punjabi men is the kurta and tehmat, which is being replaced by the kurta and pajama, especially the popular muktsari style in India.
-Its called muktsari style because it originates from Muktsar in Punjab.
+It is called muktsari style because it originates from Muktsar in Punjab.

 The Punjabi Jutti is the Punjabi version of the shoe.
-The are in two form the Pothohari shoe with sharp pointed toes, and the Derawali shoe with silk embroidery and round tipped.
+They are in two forms the Pothohari shoe with sharp pointed toes and the Derawali shoe with silk embroidery and round-tipped.

 This cuisine has a rich tradition of many distinct and local ways of cooking.
-Tandoori style of cooking commonly known as tandoor is traditionally associated to Punjab, tandoori cooking that is now famous in other parts of India, UK, Canada, and in many parts of the world.
+Tandoori style of cooking commonly known as tandoor is traditionally associated with Punjab, tandoori cooking is now famous in other parts of India, the UK, Canada, and many parts of the world.

-Distinctively Punjabi cuisine is known for its rich, buttery flavours along with the extensive vegetarian and meat dishes.
-Main dishes include Sarson da saag and makki di roti.
+Distinctively Punjabi cuisine is known for its rich, buttery flavors along with the extensive vegetarian and meat dishes.
+The main dishes include Sarson da saag and Makki di roti.

-The popular recipes of Punjab are Chana masala, Chole, Paratha/Aloo Paratha, Halwa poori, Bhatoora, Falooda, Makhni doodh, Amritsari Lassi, Masala chai, Tea, Amritsari Kulchas, Phainis, Dahi vada, Dahi, Khoa, Paya, Aloo Paratha.
-Consumption poultry, lamb and goat meat is high in Punjab area.
+The popular recipes of Punjab are Chana Masala, Chole, Paratha/Aloo Paratha, Halwa poori, Bhatoora, Falooda, Makhni doodh, Amritsari Lassi, Masala chai, Tea, Amritsari Kulchas, Phainis, Dahi vada, Dahi, Khoa, Paya, Aloo Paratha.
+Consumption of poultry, lamb, and goat meat is high in the Punjab area.

 Khichdi made of mung beans and moth lentils and rice is also popular in Punjab, Paneer recipes like Shahi Paneer; Khoya Paneer, Paneer Kofta, Amritsari Paneer, Matar Paneer, paneer paratha are popular.

-A traditional Punjabi Panjiri have generous amount of almonds, walnuts, pistachios, dry dates, cashew nuts along with whole wheat flour, sugar, edible gum, poppy seeds and fennel seeds to make the traditional dish of ‘panjri’ or also known as ‘dabra’.
+A traditional Punjabi Panjiri has a generous amount of almonds, walnuts, pistachios, dry dates, cashew nuts along with whole wheat flour, sugar, edible gum, poppy seeds, and fennel seeds to make the traditional dish of ‘panjri’ or also known as ‘dabra’.

-Other popular dishes are Baingan bharta, Punjabi Kadhi Pakora, Punjabi Lassi paneer and Punj Ratani Dal, lassi and butter milk is famous of Punjab.
+Other popular dishes are Baingan bharta, Punjabi Kadhi Pakora, Punjabi Lassi paneer, and Punj Ratani Dal, lassi, and buttermilk are famous in Punjab.

-There are many dances, normally performed at times of celebration, including harvests, festivals, and weddings in punjabi culture.
-The particular background of the dances can be non-religious and religious.
-The overall style can range from the high energy “bhangra” men’s dance to the more reserved “jhumar,” the “gidha” women’s dance.
+There are many dances, normally performed at times of celebration, including harvests, festivals, and weddings in Punjabi culture.
+The particular background of the dances can be non-religious or religious.
+The overall style can range from the high-energy “bhangra” men’s dance to the more reserved “jhumar,” the “gidha” women’s dance.

-Main Punjabi musical art is Bhangra and punjabi celebration of any kind is incomplete without the sound of dhol.
-Punjabi’s, in any part of the world, have to have dhol players in every happy occasion to have a wholesome Punjabi style celebration.
+The main Punjabi musical art is Bhangra and Punjabi celebration of any kind is incomplete without the sound of dhol.
+Punjabis, in any part of the world, have to have dhol players on every happy occasion to have a wholesome Punjabi-style celebration.

 Famous Tourist attraction